l4u/taobao_fu/README.markdown

 About TaobaoFu
 --------------

-**TaobaoFu** is a Ruby gem (also can be a Rails plugin, supports Rails 3.0.0 or above) as an unofficial Ruby SDK for the Taobao Open Platform(http://open.taobao.com/).
+**TaobaoFu** is a Rails plugin (supports Rails 3.0.0 or above) as an unofficial Ruby SDK for the Taobao Open Platform(http://open.taobao.com/).

 ### Compatibility